amomen9/SQLServer-DBA-Tools/README.md

 ---

+3. sp_JobsInfo:

-1. sp_JobsInfo:This script reports some information about jobs and their schedules.
+This script reports some information about jobs and their schedules.
 A sample output of this script is as follows.
 It is not optimized though because no optimization would be crucial.
 Part of the script (first function and the body of second function has been taken from the following URL written by  **Alan Jefferson** :[https://www.sqlservercentral.com/articles/how-to-decipher-sysschedules](https://www.sqlservercentral.com/articles/how-to-decipher-sysschedules)

 It helps DBAs plan their jobs' time table to smartly set their schedules to carry out necessary practices.
 For example, overlapping jobs should generally be avoided.